DTU-MLOPS-12/dtu_mlops_project/reports/README.md

 In this project, we developed several docker images that was build to containerize our applications into Google Cloud:

-* **Data Container**: A Dockerfile for building and running a container for data collection and data preparation of the TIMM dataset.
+* **Data Container**: A Dockerfile for building and running a container for data collection and data preparation of the ImageNet-1k dataset.
-* **Training Container**: A Dockerfile for building and running a container for the training script for fine-tuning the TIMM model.
+* **Training Container**: A Dockerfile for building and running a container for the training script for fine-tuning the MobileNet-V4 models.
 * **Backend Container**: A Dockerfile for building and running a container for the backend application utilizing the FastAPI framework.
 * **Frontend Container**: A Dockerfile for building and running a container for the frontend application utilizing the Streamlit framework.